Gallery of Modern Art, Brisbane

 The Gallery of Modern Art (GOMA) is an art museum located within the Queensland Cultural Centre in the South Bank precinct of Brisbane, Queensland, Australia.
 The gallery is part of QAGOMA.

-GOMA, which opened on 2 December 2006, is the largest gallery of modern and contemporary art in Australia, and houses Australia's first purpose-built cinematheque.
+Opened on 2 December 2006, the GOMA is Australia's largest gallery of modern and contemporary art.
+It also houses the Australian Cinémathèque,the only facility of its kind in an Australian art museum.
 The gallery is situated on Kurilpa Point next to the Queensland Art Gallery (QAG) building and the State Library of Queensland, and faces the Brisbane River and the CBD.

-The Gallery of Modern Art has a total floor area over 25000 m2 and the largest exhibition gallery is 1100 m2.
+The GOMA has a total floor area over 25000 m2 and the largest exhibition gallery is 1100 m2.
 The building was designed by Sydney architecture firm Architectus.

 Design

 In July 2002, Sydney-based company Architectus was commissioned by the Queensland Beattie Government following an Architect Selection Competition, to design the Queensland Art Gallery's second site, the Gallery of Modern Art (GOMA).
 A main theme of Architectus's design was a pavilion in the landscape, one which assumes its position as both hub and anchor for this important civic precinct.
 Critical to this is the building's response to the site, its natural topography, existing patterns of urban generation, and the river.
 Architectus was awarded the 2007 RAIA National Award for Public Architecture for the design of GOMA.
+The final construction cost was around 107 million dollars.